 Always keep an eye on the process your landlord follows for eviction.
 The process differs from state to state, but a specific protocol is still to be followed to file an eviction in every state, gathering evidence of the mistakes your landlord makes while filing a removal.
 This way, you can prove the landlord guilty and dismantle the case too.

 The answer to the question of can credit repair remove evictions, is yes, it is possible but it will take a bit of work and may not be applicable to every case.
+It is a bit easier to try and get closed accounts removed.
+If you have those on your credit report, try to tackle those first.

 However, you should still keep up with the process firmly, as any mistake can lead to false judgments and accusations in court.
 In addition to this, always follow the guidelines of the credit repair company as they are the ones having the most experience and can also save you from hurting your credit report.